biologist79/ESPuino/Hardware-Plaforms/ESP32-A1S-Audiokit/README.md

 * In order to safe energy consider the unsolder LEDs.

 ## Please note
-* This one is more or less a project to test whether it's possible to run my fork on this special board.
-It's not really maintained actively but feel free to contact me in case of questions.
 * Some additional informations regarding this board can be found [here](https://www.mikrocontroller.net/topic/474383?goto=6429727) and [here] (https://www.mikrocontroller.net/topic/492149).
-* I discovered RFID.RST is uninportant.
-So you need to initialize it but doesn't matter whether it's connected or not.
-So I used just anything.